elcorto/imagecluster/README.rst

 What we can do and what not
 ---------------------------

-We use a variant of the phash method -- a simple and fast way to calculate fingerprints.
+We use a variant of the "phash" method -- a simple and fast way to calculate fingerprints.
 The package can detect images which are rather similar, e.g. the same scene photographed twice or more with some camera movement in between, or a scene with the same background and e.g. one person exchanged.
 Good parameter